-Let me be clear right up front, I was a history major in college.
+Let me be clear: I was a history major in college.
 Therefore, I instantly fell in love with the concept and idea of roleplaying in a WWII setting.
-The rules feel right (I know that means something different to everyone) and I am eager to get this to the table.
-If you’re familiar with Whitebox rules or any older version of D&D for that matter, I would recommend you take a look at this.
+The rules feel right (I know that means something different to everyone), and I am eager to get this to the table.
+If you’re familiar with Whitebox rules or any older version of D&D, I recommend you take a look at this.
 You might find that this scratches an itch for you.
-The best part is, this game will make for great filler since you play one mission at a time.
-There is no long-term commitment required up front unless you want there to be.
-Play it regularly, in between other games or run a session or two for a change of pace.
+The best part is this game will make for great filler since you play one mission at a time.
+No long-term commitment is required up front unless you want there to be.
+Play it regularly, in between other games, or run a session or two for a change of pace.
 You will love it!

 If you’re new to the d20 OGL-based systems, come at this game with an open mind I assure you, you’ll find the rules easy and intuitive.